Dynamical preparation of stripe states in spin-orbit coupled gases

-Spin interactions then tend to maximize the total spin, giving rise to an additional BA phase \cite{Murata-2007} in between, with the two phase transitions taking place at $\tilde{\epsilon} = \pm 2\lambda$ in the thermodynamic limit.
-The three phases meet at the tricritical point $C_{F}$, at $\Omega = 4 E_r\sqrt{\abs{g_2}/g_0}$ and $\epsilon = g_2/g_0$.
-The BA phase of the effective model corresponds to the ferromagnetic stripe (FS) phase of the spin-1 SOC gas diagram, described in detail in \cite{Martone-2016}.
-When $\abs{g_2}$ is small, as for $^{87}$Rb, such phase is only favored in a very narrow region in parameter space, which makes its experimental realization challenging.
+Remarkably, the BA phase of the effective model corresponds to the super-solid like ferromagnetic stripe (FS) phase of the spin-1 SOC gas diagram, described in detail in \cite{Martone-2016}.
+The FS phase is characterized by the presence of spatial density modulations that are proportional to $\Omega$.
+When $\abs{g_2}$ is small, as in $^{87}$Rb, such phase is only favored in a very narrow region in parameter space, which makes its experimental realization challenging.
 Alternatively, the ferromagnetic landscape can be probed in the most-excited manifold of $\ham_0$ in the antiferromagnetic regime, given that $\ham_0 (\lambda, \tilde{\epsilon}) = -\ham_0 (-\lambda, -\tilde{\epsilon})$.
-In Fig.\,\ref{Fig_eff_low_en_phys}(c2), we plot the highest-energy-state phase diagram of $\ham_0$, which displays the same phases as the ground state diagram, but with the phase boundaries redefined.
-In the excited-state diagram, the BA (or FS) phase occurs for a much broader range of parameters.
+In Fig.\,\ref{Fig_eff_low_en_phys}(c2), we show the phase diagram for the most excited state of $\ham_0$.
+It displays the same phases as the ground state, but with the phase boundaries redefined.
+In the excited-state diagram, the predicted BA phase occurs for a much broader range of parameters.
 Notably, at the P-BA and BA-TF transitions, the energy gap between the two most excited states scales weakly with the total number of particles as $\propto \lambda N^{-1/3}$.
 This facilitates the quasi-adiabatic driving through both phase transitions in workable time scales even when the number of particles is large.
 This feature was exploited in \cite{Luo-2017} and \cite{Zou-2018} to generate macroscopic TF and BA states, respectively, in small $^{87}\text{Rb}$ spinor condensates.

-Following the dressed-spinor description, we propose to probe the most excited phase diagram by driving a state prepared in the P phase across ESQPTs.
-The loading can be easily achieved from an undressed polarized condensate in the $m_f=0$ spin state by adiabatically turning up $\Omega$, while setting $\tilde{\epsilon} < 2\lambda$.
-The excited phase diagram can then be probed by quasi-adiabatically varying $\epsilon$ and $\Omega$.
+Following the dressed-spinor description, we propose to prepare the FS phase in the most excited phase diagram of the effective model by driving an initially polarized state across the P-BA quantum phase transition therein.
+The loading can be easily achieved from an undressed condensate in the $m_f=0$ spin state by adiabatically turning up $\Omega$, while setting $\tilde{\epsilon} < -2\lambda$.
+The excited phase diagram can then be probed by varying $\epsilon$ and $\Omega$.
+Since here the stripe phase occurs at larger $\Omega$, it exhibits a larger contrast of the density modulations, when compared to its ground-state counterpart.